Sustainable

 He added, “We are not obstructing them.
 Mechanically, there might be faults.
 But the return on the electricity used is much higher.
 We are working on a project for them to transition from lead batteries to lithium batteries.
 We will provide lithium batteries to replace lead batteries.”

-If the government is keen to encourage the widespread use of battery-operated rickshaws and auto-rickshaws, why are these vehicles still considered ‘legally illegal’?
+If the government truly wants to promote the widespread use of battery-operated rickshaws and auto-rickshaws, why do authorities still treat these vehicles as “legally illegal”?

-Nasrul Hamid expressed that public transport should be transitioned to electric as soon as possible, citing cost-efficiency and environmental benefits.
+Nasrul Hamid emphasized the urgent need to shift public transport to electric, highlighting its cost-efficiency and environmental advantages.
 His remarks indicate that while these vehicles may currently be illegal, the government is adopting a policy to promote their use.

 Battery-operated rickshaws and auto-rickshaws have been present in the country for nearly a decade.
 In rural and semi-urban areas, they are steadily replacing traditional cycle rickshaws.
 The use of battery-operated auto-rickshaws has also grown over the years as they are more cost-effective than CNG auto-rickshaws for short-distance travel in Bangladesh.
 In many places, traditional cycle rickshaws are becoming a rarity.

 These vehicles have become the primary mode of transport in many areas, a change that I consider a welcome modernization and environmentally friendly alternative.
-Although some criticize them as mechanically faulty and hazardous, there has been no significant rise in accidents reported in areas where these vehicles are common.
-The issue of mechanical flaws should not be ignored, but it hasn’t posed a significant concern for battery-operated auto-rickshaws.
+Some critics argue that these vehicles are mechanically faulty and hazardous.
+However, areas with widespread use of these vehicles haven’t seen a significant rise in accident rates.
+While mechanical flaws remain a valid concern, battery-operated auto-rickshaws haven’t caused major safety issues so far.

 While sudden braking may pose a risk, such incidents are not frequent enough to deter users.
 If it were a severe problem, users would have already shown reluctance in using them.
-However, like cycle rickshaws, their use should not be legalized on highways for understandable reasons.
+However, for understandable reasons, authorities should not legalize their use on highways—just like cycle rickshaws.

 I see no reason to discourage this employment opportunity for the marginalized population that reduces physical strain.
 I urge the government to draft clear legislation that grants legal status for battery-operated rickshaws and auto-rickshaws on rural roads and smaller city streets, while maintaining a ban on their use on national highways and major city roads.